Maca Root (Lepidium meyenii)

 Benefits of Maca Root for Perimenopause:

-How to Take Maca Root:
+How to Use Maca Root:

-Maca root is available in various forms, including powder, capsules, and liquid extract.
+Maca root is available in various forms, including powder, capsules, and liquid extracts.
 It can be added to smoothies, yogurt, or taken as a supplement.
-It is recommended to start with a low dose and gradually increase to find the right amount for you.
+It is recommended to start with a low dose and gradually increase as needed.
+Consult with a healthcare provider before adding Maca root to your routine, especially if you have any underlying health conditions or are taking medications.

 Supplements for Perimenopause